zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 whois -h riswhois.ripe.net " -F -M 192.0.2.10"
 ```

-3. In the non-empty line not prepended with "%" contains the string
+3. The non-empty line not prepended with "%" contains the string
-   with data (none or one such line).
+   with data (no or one such line).
 4. Check if there is no string with data (empty reply).
 If so,
    end these steps.
 5. Check if there is no response from the Whois server.
 If so,